-Walking is of the best forms of cardio exercise you can do, and there are many reasons why people walk for health.
-Some people walk to lose weight, but what if you don’t need to lose weight?
-Should you still try to walk more?
+Walking is of the best forms of cardio exercise you can do, and it’s great for your health even if you’re not trying to lose weight by walking.
+Should you try to walk more if your goal is general health, happiness, or fitness?
 Yes!
 There are so many health benefits to be gained from walking it’s difficult to even list them all.

 From mood boosts and mental health benefits to improving your cardiovascular health, walking is good for you regardless of your size.
 If your goal is to get healthier but you’re not looking to lose weight, don’t worry – we’ve got you covered.
 Here’s why you should be walking more, and if you’re already getting incredibly active here are some of the benefits you may not even know you’re getting.

 Walking is great for your heart, regardless of your size.
 Even if you’re at a healthy weight, exercise is still important to make sure your heart is operating at peak condition.
 You can’t necessarily tell someone’s heart health just by looking at them, and thin but inactive people can be at risk for heart conditions without even realizing it.

 Walking improves your heart health

 Walking and other forms of activity can help strengthen your heart.
 Getting active helps to strengthen your heart and helps it pump blood more efficiently.
 According to the NIH, walking is one of the first things that people should do to reduce their risk of cardiovascular disease.

 Harvard Health reports that moderate-intensity physical activity like walking can cut your risk of cardiovascular events by 31% and also cut your risk of dying by 31%.